CleverCloud/clever-cloud-review-app/README.md

 - `CLEVER_SECRET` and `CLEVER_TOKEN`: find them in your `clever-tools.json` after installing the CLI (example path on Mac: `~/.config/clever-cloud/clever-tools.json`)
 - `ORGA_ID`: the organisation in which your app is created

+⚠️ This script runs in the context of the base repository and won't work accross forks, because your fork won't have access to secrets from this repository.
+This is a GitHub Action security measure and there isn't any way of overriding this using GitHub Actions.
+Any pull request from a fork will therefore fail, consider warning your contributors about this.

 ## Inject App Secrets

 You can pass more secrets in your app by setting them in your GitHub repository and listing them in `env` and adding them like this : `<A_SECRET>: ${{ secrets.<A_SECRET> }}`.